Learning in public changed how I build

 There's a deep discomfort in showing something unfinished.
 We worry people will judge the rough edges, or that someone more experienced will point out a better approach and make us look foolish.

-That interaction taught me something: most people aren't looking to tear your work apart.
-They're curious about the process.
-They want to see how things come together, not just the final result.
+That interaction taught me something: many people are curious about the process.
+They want to see how things come together, not only the final result.

 What actually happens when you share early